AustEcon/bitsv/README.rst

 What needs fixing
 -----------------

+- Finish adding all query functions to BitIndex api
+- Documentation page and examples
+- Make new repos (powered by bitsv) for interfacing with BitPaste api and others
 - Testing modules / coverage
 - Testnet api
-- Documentation page and examples

 ----------------------------